Multiplicative Ramanujan coefficients of null-function

 {\bf Abstract}.
 The null-function $\0(a)\defineq 0$ $\forall a \in \N$ has classical {\it Ramanujan expansions}: $\0(a)=\sum_{q=1}^{\infty}(1/q)c_q(a)$ (here $c_q(a)$ is the {\it Ramanujan sum}), given by Ramanujan himself (in his 1918 history-making paper), and $\0(a)=\sum_{q=1}^{\infty}(1/\varphi(q))c_q(a)$, given by Hardy few years later ($\varphi$ is Euler's totient function).
 Both are pointwise converging in any $a\in \N$, but not absolutely convergent.
 A general $G:\N \rightarrow \C$ is called a {\it Ramanujan coefficient}, abbrev.
 R.c., iff (if and only if) $\sum_{q=1}^{\infty}G(q)c_q(a)$ converges in all $a\in \N$; also, for general $F:\N \rightarrow \C$ we call $<F>$, the set of its R.c.s, the {\it Ramanujan cloud} of $F$.
 Our Main Theorem in {\tt arxiv:1910.14640}, for Ramanujan expansions and {\it finite Euler products}, applies to give a complete Classification for multiplicative Ramanujan coefficients of $\0$.
-We find that Ramanujan's coefficient of $\0$, $G_R(q):=1/q$, is a {\it normal} arithmetic function $G$, i.e., with $G(p)\neq 1$ on all primes $p$; while Hardy's $G_H(q):=1/\varphi(q)$ is a {\it sporadic} $G$, namely $G(p)=1$ for a (necessarily finite) set of primes, but there's no prime $p$ with $G(p^K)=1$ on all integer powers $K\ge 0$ (Hardy's has \thinspace $G_H(p)=1$ \thinspace iff $p=2$).
-The $G:\N \rightarrow \C$ such that there exists at least one prime $p$ with $G(p^K)=1$, on all powers $K\ge 0$, are defined to be {\it exotic}.
-So, this definition completes the cases for Ramanujan coefficients of $\0$. \enspace The exotic ones are a kind of new phenomenon in the \lq \lq $\0-$cloud\rq \rq (i.e., $<\0>$): {\bf exotic Ramanujan coefficients represent } $\0$ {\bf only with a convergence hypothesis}.
-The not exotic, apart from the convergence of $\sum_{(q,a)=1}G(q)\mu(q)$ in any $a\in\N$ require, in addition, $\sum_{q=1}^{\infty}G(q)\mu(q)=0$ for normal $G\in <\0>$, while sporadic $G\in <\0>$ need \thinspace $\sum_{(q,P(G))=1}G(q)\mu(q)=0$ (where $P(G)$ is the product of all primes $p$ making $G(p)=1$).
-We give many examples of Ramanujan coefficients $G\in <\0>$; we prove, in passing, that the only Ramanujan expansions of $\0$ with absolute convergence are the exotic ones; actually, these $G\in <\0>$ generalize to the \lq \lq {\bf weakly exotic}\rq \rq, which {\bf are not necessarily multiplicative}.
+We find that Ramanujan's coefficient of $\0$, $G_R(q):=1/q$, is a {\it normal} arithmetic function $G$, i.e., multiplicative with $G(p)\neq 1$ on all primes $p$; while Hardy's $G_H(q):=1/\varphi(q)$ is a {\it sporadic} $G$, namely multiplicative, $G(p)=1$ for a (necessarily finite) set of primes, but there's no prime $p$ with $G(p^K)=1$ on all integer powers $K\ge 0$ (Hardy's has \thinspace $G_H(p)=1$ \thinspace iff $p=2$).
+The multiplicative $G:\N \rightarrow \C$ such that there exists at least one prime $p$ with $G(p^K)=1$, on all powers $K\ge 0$, are defined to be {\it exotic}.
+So, this definition completes the cases for multiplicative Ramanujan coefficients of $\0$. \enspace The exotic ones are a kind of new phenomenon in the \lq \lq $\0-$cloud\rq \rq (i.e., $<\0>$): {\bf exotic Ramanujan coefficients represent } $\0$ {\bf only with a convergence hypothesis}.
+The not exotic, apart from the convergence of $\sum_{(q,a)=1}G(q)\mu(q)$ in any $a\in\N$, require furthermore $\sum_{q=1}^{\infty}G(q)\mu(q)=0$ for normal $G\in <\0>$, while sporadic $G\in <\0>$ need \thinspace $\sum_{(q,P(G))=1}G(q)\mu(q)=0$ (where $P(G)$ is the product of all primes $p$ making $G(p)=1$).
+We give many examples of multiplicative $G\in <\0>$; we prove, in passing, that the only multiplicative Ramanujan coefficients giving an absolutely converging Ramanujan expansion of $\0$ are the exotic ones; actually, these $G\in <\0>$ \thinspace generalize to the \lq \lq {\bf weakly exotic}\rq \rq \thinspace coefficients of $\0$, which {\bf are not necessarily multiplicative}.

 {\bf Table of Contents}